 During the two-year fellowship, training experience time is devoted:

-- 50 percent to clinical practice (evenly divided between adult and pediatric specialty clinics)
+- 50% to clinical practice (evenly divided between adult and pediatric specialty clinics)

 In addition to the specialty clinics, fellows have weekly continuity clinics for following their own adult and pediatric patients.